How to Build Customer DNA with Self-Identified Data

 Like to travel and drink wine

-For a business that only relies on high-level demographic data + behavioural data, it would be challenging to place them as part of different customer personas.
-Showing them the same ad would be inefficient because they share these characteristics.
+For a business that only relies on high level demographic data + behavioral data, it’d be very difficult to place them as part of different customer personas and just because they share these characteristics, to show them the same ad would not be very efficient.

 Customer DNA

-DNA is a unique genetic code for each person, and Customer DNA, in the marketing sense, is a complete profile for each customer consisting of individual preferences, motivations and desires.
+DNA is a unique genetic code for each person and Customer DNA in the marketing sense is a complete profile for each customer consisting of unique preferences, motivations and desires.

 Building a Customer DNA chart is like creating a ‘wish list’.
-A business should identify and list all characteristics that, if known, would be valuable to the brand and could be used to improve the quality of service or precision of communication a customer receives.
-Depending on the size and type of business, the DNA can be more complicated or simple.
+A business should identify and list all characteristics that if known would be valuable to the brand and in return could be used to improve the quality of service or precision of communication a customer receives.
 Above is an example chart consisting of example categories.
+Depending on size and type of business, the DNA can be more complicated or simple.

-A brand should collect and segment customers using behavioural and transactional data.
-Still, the way to complete the missing links in the Customer DNA is through direct customer engagement and self-identified data.
+A brand should collect and segment customers using behavioral and transactional data but the way to complete the missing links in the Customer DNA is through direct customer engagement and self-identified data.

 A Customer DNA built with Self-Identified Data: What do you want to know?

-Doing so and asking the right question elegantly and with fun is the key.
-Also, don’t forget that most customer DNA characteristics are not static; they change over time.
+Doing so, asking the right question elegantly and fun is the key.
+Also don’t forget, most characteristics on a customer DNA are not static, they change over time.
 Engaging customers regularly also makes it possible to validate previously recorded characteristics.

 Examples:

 Or let’s picture a subscriber to a video streaming service; wouldn’t it be nice to know if that user is consuming content alone or with friends or family?
-Perhaps the consumption patterns are different when alone vs with a company.
-Or if we could know the current mood of the subscriber, maybe one could make much more accurate recommendations.
+Perhaps the consumption patterns are different when alone vs. with company.
+Or if we could know the current mood of the subscriber, perhaps one could make much more accurate recommendations.

-Ad targeting and precision are important issues for products mainly sold offline, as there isn’t a lot of online transactional data linked with consumers.
-For an ice cream brand, for example, it’d be nice to split the audience between users that consume ice cream only during the summer and others that consume it all year long.
-The best way to do this without transactional data is to simply ask.
+For products mainly sold offline, ad targeting and precision is an important issue as there isn’t a lot of online transactional data linked with consumers.
+For an ice cream brand for example, it’d be nice to split the audience between users that consume ice cream only during the summer and others that consume all year long.
+Without transactional data, best way to do this is to simply ask.

-There are also some characteristics that, when discovered or metrics changed, can and should trigger action.
+There are also some characteristics which when discovered or metrics when changed, can and should trigger action.
 Here are a few actionable insight examples:

 Say a consumer goes Vegan and stops shopping from a market as they don’t offer vegan products.
-Understanding the reason for churn in that market is valuable; without direct communication, it’s impossible to know the exact cause.
+To understand the reason of churn for that market is valuable, and without direct communication it’s impossible to know the exact reason.

-Similarly, say a loyal customer of a pet food brand is churned, and they would want to know why.
-If the answer is about the nonexistence of grain-free cat food, they may want to take action.
+Similarly, say a loyal customer of a pet food brand is churned and they would want to know why.
+If the answer is about nonexistence of grain free cat food, they may want to take an action about it.

 Criteria for Success

-Having a complete customer DNA-focused approach should trigger many micro KPIs that should be measured periodically, such as; ad relevancy, brand recall and CTR for external communications, the response rate for communications made internally across different channels, overall customer satisfaction and NPS, churn rate, up-sell value and so on; but the main KPI to track should be increased customer lifetime value.
+Having a complete customer DNA focused approach should trigger many micro KPIs that should be measured on a periodic basis such as; ad relevancy, brand recall and CTR for external communications, response rate for communications made internally across different channels, overall customer satisfaction and NPS, churn rate, up-sell value and so on; but the main KPI to track should be increased customer life time value.

 About Poltio: